Chang-Yu-Chang/emergent-coexistence/README.md

-Scripts for the preprint entitled [Emergent coexistence in multispecies microbial communities](https://www.biorxiv.org/content/10.1101/2022.05.20.492860v2)
+Scripts and data for the manuscript entitled "Emergent coexistence in multispecies microbial communities"

 # Data

 - `pipeline/` stores the original colony plate images, the processed images (i.e., grey-scaled images, background subtracted images, segmented images), and random forest results.

-- `data/` stores other datasets
+- `data/` stores all other datasets
-    - `raw`: includes sequences,  and OD, as well as the processed image data.
-These data are csv or Rdata formats.
+    - `raw`: includes sequences, ESV table, growth rate data, and OD.
+These data are csv or ab1 for sequences.
-    - `temp`: includes temporal dataset,  and OD, as well as the processed image data.
-These data are csv or Rdata formats.
+    - `temp`: includes processed data csv.
+The prefix of the file name is numbered corresponding to the scripts generating them.
-    - `output`: includes the ,  and OD, as well as the processed image data.
-These data are csv or Rdata formats.
+    - `output`: includes the three main datasets `communities_remained.csv`, `communities_remained.csv`, and `communities_remained.csv`

 # Scripts